-species is unlikely to maintain itself on a long-term basis without appropriate interventions.
-With large dams blocking migration and with many more dams proposed in eel habitat,176 the eel's range is currently being reduced and likely will continue to be reduced on a long-term basis.
+reaching as low as 1% of pre-1980 abundance in some localities.195 In addition, the European eel's status is clearly "unfavourable," as defined by CMS.196 With recruitment at a historic low, the species is unlikely to maintain itself on a long-term basis without appropriate interventions.
+With large dams blocking migration and with many more dams proposed in eel habitat,197 the eel's range is currently being reduced and likely will continue to be reduced on a long-term basis.

 2. Serve a specific existing COP mandate.
-This criterion specifies that any new agreement respond to an expressed CMS strategy or other decision of the Parties.177 A new CMS legal instrument to protect the European eel could help fulfill Goal 3 of the CMS Strategic Plan, which calls for "improv[ing] the conservation status of migratory species and the ecological connectivity and resilience of their habitats."178 Protecting near-shore and freshwater habitats across the species' range would improve connectivity and resilience for the European eel because the European eel only occurs in water bodies that are connected to the sea under natural conditions.179 Moreover, if Range States and territories can be brought together to benefit the European eel, then Goal 5-to "enhance implementation through participatory planning, knowledge management and capacity building"180-would also be fulfilled.
+This criterion specifies that any new agreement respond to an expressed CMS strategy or other decision of the Parties.198 A new CMS legal instrument to protect the European eel could help fulfill Goal 3 of the CMS Strategic Plan, which calls for "improv[ing] the conservation status of migratory species and the ecological connectivity and resilience of their habitats."199 Protecting near-shore and freshwater habitats across the species' range would improve connectivity and resilience for the European eel because the European eel only occurs in water bodies that are connected to the sea under natural conditions.200 Moreover, if Range States and territories can be brought together to benefit the European eel, then Goal 5-to "enhance implementation through participatory planning, knowledge management and capacity building"201-would also be fulfilled.

 Other CMS policies and strategies would also be addressed.
-For example, Resolution 11.27 urges Parties to "undertake measures to reduce or mitigate known serious impacts" on freshwater species from hydropower by, among other things, creating fish ladders.181 Any strategy to protect eels would most probably include provisions relating to restoring habitat above dams and removing obstacles to migration caused by hydroelectric and other dams.
-Lastly, because Article IV directs CMS Parties to endeavor to conclude an agreement for Appendix II species,182 the preparation of a new legal instrument for the European eel, already included in Appendix II, would fulfill an expressed CMS strategy.
+For example, Resolution 11.27 (Rev. COP12) urges Parties to "undertake measures to reduce or mitigate known serious impacts" on freshwater species from hydropower by, among other things, creating fish ladders.202 Any

-- (2) the range of the migratory species is neither currently being reduced, nor is likely to be reduced, on a long-term basis; - (3) there is, and will be in the foreseeable future sufficient habitat to maintain the population of the migratory species on a long-term basis; and - (4) the distribution and abundance of the migratory species approach historic coverage and levels to the extent that potentially suitable ecosystems exist and to the extent consistent with wise wildlife management[.]
+- (1) population dynamics data indicate that the migratory species is maintaining itself on a long-term basis as a viable component of its ecosystems; - (2) the range of the migratory species is neither currently being reduced, nor is likely to be reduced, on a long-term basis; - (3) there is, and will be in the foreseeable future sufficient habitat to maintain the population of the migratory species on a long-term basis; and - (4) the distribution and abundance of the migratory species approach historic coverage and levels to the extent that potentially suitable ecosystems exist and to the extent consistent with wise wildlife management[.]